Crowley Station Community Garden was the work of multiple community and city groups.

 Madison Water Utility also wanted a poorly used public space to become a productive and beautiful addition to the neighborhood.

-2014 was a flurry of work for the first Executive Team and dedicated garden members.
+2014 was a flurry of work for the first Leadership Team and dedicated garden members.
 The handbook was written and policies were ironed out.
 The design elements were given considerable thought in order to match the urban setting and preserve the views of the lake for local residents and businesses.
 Special raised beds were made and the garden took shape that year.
 The summer of 2014 was a short, but productive first growing season.